The Soldier's Details

 Don was born to parents William Matheson and Esther McKay who married 1902 Rogart, Scotland.

-We believe Don Matheson migrated to WA from Scotland as a single young man.
+Don Matheson migrated to WA from Scotland as a single young man (probably with brother Alexander) arriving on Ormonde, 1st April 1924.

 He was recorded in Electoral Rolls 1931 to 1943 as residing and working at Kulin as a motor driver.